Attendance registration for

 How does it work?

-• The link is active at the time of dispatch, but no action is possible until the attendance time has passed.
+The link is active at the time of sending, but no actions can be performed until the attendance time has passed.

-• NOA generates a 4-digit code for the various study programs, after which the institution is responsible for allocating them to the person responsible for the call.
+NOA generates a 4-digit code for each study program, and the institution is responsible for distributing them to those taking attendance.

-• The roll call manager provides the code that the student must use to confirm their attendance, either physically on campus or digitally.
+The person responsible for attendance provides the code that students should use to confirm their presence, either physically on campus or digitally.

 Good start